-As always, I ride in memory of my beloved father, Cantor Charles Gelman, who lost his battle with pancreatic cancer 17 years ago.
-Even though my field has made tremendous strides in diagnosing and treatment many cancers, our community was reminded this year that more work needs to be done.
+As always, I ride in memory of my beloved father, Cantor Charles Gelman, who lost his battle with pancreatic cancer 18 years ago.
+Even though my field of cancer genetics has made tremendous strides in diagnosing and treating many cancers, our community was reminded this year that more work needs to be done.
 I also ride for pillars of our community, Valerie Rosenhoch and Dr. Kevin Kulick, who lost their battles with cancer.
-Their legacies remind me every day of the importance of our work at Roswell Park to understand, prevent and treat cancer, and to bring hope to and healing to future cancer sufferers.
+I especially ride for my dear friend, Leslie Kramer, herself a devoted RfR fundraiser and rider, who died in early 2022 after a battle against a rare, aggressive cancer.
+They remind me every day of the importance of our work at Roswell Park to understand, prevent and treat cancer, and to bring hope and healing to future cancer sufferers.

 In the past several years, at least a dozen friends, friends of friends, and family have learned that they, too, have cancer.
 In all these cases, I try to steer them seek help at local Comprehensive Cancer Centers, such as Roswell Park, whose researchers spend their lives studying and treating specific types of cancer.
 Many beloved friends in our community have benefitted from the fact that we, in Buffalo, have the first Comprehensive Cancer Center in the U.S. I can't tell you how happy it has made me that these friends have received top-level, cutting-edge treatment here, and are now back, cancer-free, to their lives, families and friends.

 I know that our concerted effort will bring us one step closer to a cure.